SOUTH AFRICA HOLIDAY

 - The Rovos Rail in South Africa is considered the most luxurious train in the world.

-Recommended Destinations on a South Africa Holiday
+Places to Visit on a South Africa Holiday

 Africa’s kingdom of pleasure, less than two hours’ drive from Johannesburg, Sun City offers fine hotels, magnificent golf courses, casinos, and truly great modern entertainment.
 The vast complex is set amongst winding paths, cascades, pools and trees, besides a tranquil lake in the imposing Pilansberg Mountains.